pieris98/Protify/README.md

   - Coming soon: Full model fine-tuning, hybrid probing, and LoRA
 - **Automated model selection**: Find optimal scikit-learn models for your data with LazyPredict, enhanced by automatic hyperparameter optimization
   - Coming soon: GPU acceleration
+- **Hyperparameter optimization**: Integrated Weights & Biases sweeps with support for Bayesian, grid, and random search methods across all training modes
 - **Complete reproducibility**: Every session generates a detailed log that can be used to reproduce your entire workflow
 - **Publication-ready visualizations**: Generate cross-model and dataset comparisons with radar and bar plots, embedding analysis with PCA, t-SNE, and UMAP, and statistically sound confidence interval plots
 - **Extensive dataset support**: Access 46+ protein datasets by default, or easily integrate your own local or private datasets